 VS Aggro Decks

 Which is why the mulligan and first few turns are absolutely crucial.
-You can’t be too greedy with your mulligan – it might be tempting to keep Raiding Party without Prep (for example) since it’s a great card, but it’s just too slow.
-Keep cheap cards and Combo cards that you CAN activate (with Coin, Backstab etc.) Then, during the first few turns, you have to play fast.
+Keep cheap cards and Combo cards that you CAN activate (with Coin, Backstab etc.) Then, during the first few turns, you have to play as fast as possible to push your opponent off the board, regardless of how many resources this requires from you.
 Try to gain the early game board control and stick a minion or two.
 Thanks to that, you will be able to pick your trades and only do the good ones.
 Use your Hero Power.
-Don’t be afraid to take damage – poke those minions every time you can.
-Like I’ve said, most of the Aggro decks right now rely on the board control, so taking some damage to establish it is not a big deal.
-You can easily go down to 15 or so as long as you won’t take much more damage later.
-The only exception are Rogue mirrors – Rogue decks can burst you down heavily with Waggle Picks, Leeroy Jenkins etc.
+Don’t be afraid to take damage in early game – poke those minions every time you have a good attack.
+In the long run, you’ll save yourself damage because the minions won’t get to hit you over and over again – however, keep in mind that the math can quickly shift in mirrors as fellow Rogue players can burst you down heavily with Waggle Picks, Leeroy Jenkins and all their other goodies.

-That said, you don’t wan to play the control role forever.
-You do it in early game so you can start going face in the mid game.
-Because this deck can do some really crazy damage.
-Ideally, you want to start going face when you can set up quick (most likely 2 turns) lethal without the fear of dying.
-Even if you’re low on health, you want to start going face – just be a little bit more careful (e.g. use minions to trade instead of weapon).
-Zilliax turn is a good moment to start turning the game around.
-If you can drop Zilliax and kill something + put a Taunt on the field (with a Lifesteal, so you most likely won’t die even if they get through it), you can start using the rest of your minions push.
+That said, you don’t want to play the control role forever: once you’ve established board control, it’s time to push face damage.
+You have more than enough burst in the deck to close out the game even if your opponent manages to take back the initiative, so don’t help him by overtrading.
 Pushing damage is especially good vs other Rogue decks and Warlocks.
 In case of Rogue, they also don’t have many defensive tools, so most of the damage will stick, and if you do it, they might start playing much more defensively with their weapon (stop using it to get board control).
 As for the Warlocks, they can trade life for value directly, so the lower they are, the less likely is that they will still Life Tap.
 Which in turn means that they will get less resources, and probably lose the game because of that.

 VS Control Decks

-Control matchups are actually more straightforward than Aggro, especially in the early game.
+Control matchups are actually more straightforward – especially in the early game, where they struggle to contest your board development.
 Your basic strategy is to kill them before the late game, where they can usually stabilize.
-But Tempo Rogue is not a rush deck – you won’t have nearly enough early game pressure as decks like Murloc Shaman or Zoo Warlock.
+But Tempo Rogue is not a rush deck – you won’t have nearly enough early game pressure as decks like an Aggro Shaman or Zoo Warlock.
 Most of your power comes from the mid game – Turns 3-6 are when your deck is at its strongest, so use that.
 You want to keep 2-3 minions on the board all the time and use them to push damage.
 That’s because you don’t want to commit too much into AoE – dropping your entire hand into e.g. Brawl is one of the best ways to lose the match.

 There are lots of little ways to snowball and win the game.
 First opportunity comes as early as Turn 3 with Hench-Clan Thug.
-While the card doesn’t work too well with Waggle Pick, the sheer power of this 3-drop still makes it a solid choice.
+While the card doesn’t work too well with Waggle Pick, the sheer power of this 3-drop still makes it a solid choice, especially now that Hooked Scimitar servers as a viable alternative weapon play.
 It basically starts off as a 4/4 and grows if your opponent can’t kill it.
 Talking about big minions – another way to snatch a quick win is Edwin VanCleef.
-Some of my easiest games were dropping an 8/ VanCleef on T2-T3 and then just winning the game on top of it.
+Some of my easiest games were dropping an 8/8 VanCleef on T2-T3 and then just winning the game on the back of it.
 It should be quite easy to do with Coin, and if you can make a huge VanCleef, you most likely should.
 However, don’t overdo it if you think that your opponent might have an answer.
-For example, if you play vs Priest and they might have either Shadow Word: Death or Silence, then going for a 4/4 or 6/6 might be enough.
+For example, if you play vs Priest and they might have Silence, then going for a 4/4 or 6/6 might be enough.
 On the other hand, a big VanCleef is amazing vs Warrior – most of the builds don’t run Silence or Execute, and that early in the game they don’t have enough armor to Shield Slam it.
 Of course, it might happen that you play vs someone who decided to tech Execute, but overall, a huge VanCleef is one of the best ways to win vs Warrior.

 The deck packs quite a lot of damage even when you have no board.
 That’s one of its main advantages – Control decks will try to get rid of your board all the time, but stopping damage from hand is much harder.
 One of the best finishers is Pick + Leeroy.
-Have Waggle Pick at 1 durability with no board, drop Leeroy, attack with him, attack with weapon, drop him again.
+Have Waggle Pick at 1 durability with no board, drop Leeroy Jenkins, attack with him, attack with weapon, drop him again.
 16 damage in total.
 If your previous turn was, for example, Waggle Pick + hit face + Eviscerate face for extra 8 damage, you’ve just dealt 24 damage over 2 turns like it was nothing.
-Captain Greenskin, while not immediately like Leeroy, also adds lots of damage.
-Using him on a 4/1 pick adds 6 damage to the weapon.
 Throw in some extra Deadly Poison, SI:7 Agent, Southsea Deckhand, and you can basically kill your opponent without ever sticking a minion.
 Of course, it’s not the most optimal way to do it, just something to have in mind.

 And if all else fails, you always have Myra's Unstable Element.
 Well, to be honest, it doesn’t have to all fail – you generally use it in two scenarios.
 First – when you run out of steam.
 Even if it’s mid game, if your hand gets empty, using it can win you the game.
 Yes, you start taking fatigue damage, but it doesn’t matter against Control.
-You still have like 5-6 turns to kill them, which should be enough to go through all of the cards in your hand.
-It’s better to have 5 strong turns than many more turns where you play 1 card per turn.
+Given that you likely haven’t taken nearly any damage until that point (other than weapon pokes into minions), you still have like 4-6 turns to kill them, which should be enough to go through all of the cards in your hand.
+It’s better to have even 4 strong turns than many more turns where you play 1 card per turn (and just slowly lose the game).
 Another way to use it is when you’re looking for a way to close out the game.
-Given how many sources of damage you have, when you get your opponent low, but you have no way to finish the game in your hand, Myra’s (especially Prep + Myra’s) can be a lifesaver.
-The chance to hit Evis, Pick, Leeroy etc. are very high and you’d be incredibly unlucky to not get anything.
+Given how many sources of damage you have, when you get your opponent low, but you have no way to finish the game in your hand, Myra’s can be a lifesaver.
+The chance to hit Eviscerate, Pick, Leeroy etc. are very high and you’d be incredibly unlucky to not get anything.

 Tempo Rogue Card Substitutions

 - Edwin VanCleef – Edwin is a great tool in Rogue, and if you like the class in general, I’d recommend crafting it, since it has seen play in many decks in the past.
 But it’s not really necessary in this deck.
 You can use basically any replacement.
 If you face many Rogues or Warriors, you can add Acidic Swamp Ooze.
-If you face lots of Aggro, you can add 1-drop like Crystallizer to have something to drop on T1 more consistently.
-You can also go for EVIL Cable Rat, but ONLY if you play Heistbaron Tog.
+If you face lots of Aggro, you can add another 1-drop like Crystallizer to have something to drop on T1 more consistently.
+You can also add a second Faerie Dragon.
 Or just go for a generally solid minion, e.g. Blink Fox or Hench-Clan Burglar.

 - Leeroy Jenkins – To be perfectly honest, Leeroy should be one of the first Legendaries to craft, so I would totally do it if you have spare dust.
 And the deck would be way more difficult to play without Leeroy, since you would lose your main burst tool, especially when combined with Waggle Picks.
-I would probably add Cold Blood instead to have some more burst potential, but it’s worse than Leeroy.
+I would probably add Cold Blood instead to have some more burst potential (even though it’s weaker after the nerf), but it’s worse than Leeroy.
 Alternatively, go for any of the replacements above.

 - Myra's Unstable Element – Myra’s is not necessary, although the refill it provides comes handy sometimes.
-You can replace it with Sprint, but only if you have 2x Prep too – Sprint is too slow without Preps.
-Alternatively, use any of the replacements above.
+As the closest effect, you can technically replace it with Sprint, but I would’t recommend it – Sprint is way too slow.
+You should probably just add any of the solid cards listed above and hope that you will be able to close out games quickly.

 - Zilliax – Zilliax is a cool anti-Aggro card, and one of the only Rogue has access to (since it’s Neutral).
-But, once again, it’s not necessary – the deck can operate well without it too.
-Again, use any of the replacements listed above.
+Great addition if you run into plethora of aggressive decks.